Meet Our Vets

 From a very young age Prevon has lived and schooled locally, graduating from Mazenod Collage.
 When time permits he loves his sport and enjoys watching and playing cricket, following the Formula 1, and is a passionate Bombers fan.

-Life away from work is dedicated to his family: wife Candice, cheeky little ones Mia and Mason, and fur children Marni and Bear the cavoodles.
-He also enjoys gardening and has a home full of birds, including 10 Indian ring-necks, Jeffry the talkative galah, Charlie “Houdini” the escaping cockatoo, Chilli the dancing cockatoo, and pet chickens (Winnie, Izzy, Sooty and Eleanor).
+Life away from work is is enjoyed spending time with the family: wife Candice, energetic little ones Mia and Mason, and spoiled fur children Marni and Bear the cavoodles.
+They also have a home full of birds, Jeffry the talkative galah, Charlie “Houdini” the escaping cockatoo, Chilli the dancing cockatoo, and pet chickens (Winnie, Izzy, Sooty and Eleanor).

 Dr Linda Davidge